Four Wheel Bike Manufacturers

 cargo bikes, most of the tricycles.
 In addition to an extensive tricycle line with many variations, they distribute four wheel imports from Italy, the Sirenetta and Delphino Quadricycle Surreys.
 They are in Ozone Park, New York.

-ZEM Zero Emmission Machine of Switzerland built a truly heavy-duty four seater.
+ZEM - Zero Emmission Machine of Switzerland built a truly heavy-duty four seater.
 Complete with wide gearing and freewheeling pedals for each of the four riders, it weighs 70 kg, and can be fitted with an optional electric assist.
 They also made two-seaters, and planned to eventually have a sail version and a super light version.
 Unfortunately ZEM Cycles are out of production, but pre-owned vehicles are available.
 Larry Black of Mount Airy Bicycles in Maryland emailed us in November of 2007 that he had three Zemcycles in stock.
+And 2-Rider (above) has the two-person version.
+They are made by Pacific Cycles.

 Z-Rider is a four seater with two independent adult pedaling positions in the rear and two child passenger seats in front.
 It has 8 speeds.
 The four 20" wheels are independently suspended.
 The "main rider" who controls the shifting can be on either left or right.
 There is an optional plastic canopy on top.
 Available to dealers through Pacific Cycles of Taiwan.